-Each subgrantee is required to submit a final report providing a detailed description of the funded project, participation statistics and demographics, sample marketing and program materials using the N. C. Arts Council credit line and logo, and copies of their legislative letters.
-The Subgrant Report form can be downloaded from the N. C. Arts Council Web Site at www.ncarts.org.
-Final reports must be mailed or hand delivered to the Pitt County Arts Council at Emerge by June 4, 2016.
+Each subgrantee is required to submit a final report providing a detailed description of the funded project, participation statistics and demographics, sample marketing, and program materials using the NC Arts Council credit line and logo, and copies of their legislative letters.
+The subgrant report form can be downloaded from the NC Arts Council website at www.ncarts.org.
+Final reports must be mailed or hand delivered to the Pitt County Arts Council at Emerge by June 9, 2024.

 Legislative Letters: Applicants may be required to write their state representatives to thank them for appropriating Grassroots funds.
-If required, the letter should provide information about how Grassroots funds were used to support your program or project, and the community impact of the event.
+If required, the letter should provide information about how Grassroots funds were used to support their program or project and the community impact of the event.
 A copy of all letters to legislators must be included in the subgrantee’s final report.

 How Subgrant Applications are Evaluated

-Subgrant applications are reviewed by a diverse panel of community members including artists, county and public officials and board members of the PCAC at Emerge among others.
+Subgrant applications are reviewed by a diverse panel of community members including artists, county and public officials, and board members of the PCAC at Emerge.
 The panel evaluates applications based on the subgrant guidelines and the following criteria:

 - Artistic quality of proposed project or programs